dellius-alexander/Jenkins/README.md

 # Jenkins Deployment
 ---
 *Note: To create your own bare-metal k8s cluster see [kubernetes bare-metal](https://github.com/dellius-alexander/kubernetes)*<br/>
-*Please see [Jenkins House Cleaning Considerations](notes.md) for post-installation configurations to harden your Jenkins instance.*
+*Please see [Jenkins House Cleaning Considerations](notes.md) for post-installation configurations to harden your Jenkins instance.<br/>Please see required [Jenkins Plugins for this project](notes.md#jenkins-plugins).*

 ---